Advisor

 Direct contact method with new technical steps essential to detect cytotoxicity of a volatile substance.
 Medical device quality assurance.

-1. Instituto Universitario de Oftalmobiologia Aplicada (IOBA), Universidad de Valladolid, Valladolid, Spain.
+1. Instituto Universitario de Oftalmobiología Aplicada (IOBA), Universidad de Valladolid, Valladolid, Spain.

 2. Centro en Red de Medicina Regenerativa y Terapia Celular de Castilla y León, Spain.

-4. Hospital Clinico Universitario de Valladolid, Valladolid, Spain
+4. Hospital Clínico Universitario de Valladolid, Valladolid, Spain.

 Abstract